CDR Policies

 Depending on the integration type, the policy can:

-• send alerts to notification channels, such as Slack, Microsoft Teams, or webhooks
+• Send alerts to notification channels, such as Slack, Microsoft Teams, or webhooks

-• create tickets in integrated ticketing systems, such as Jira or Linear
+• Create tickets in integrated ticketing systems, such as Jira or Linear

-Step 4: Select rules
+Step 4: Select detection rules

 Rules define the cloud threat behaviors or security events the policy detects, such as suspicious infrastructure changes, security control modifications, logging changes, or other cloud activity that may indicate risk.